-Mrs Chelsea O'Brien is our school Inclusion Coordinator (INCO) and can be contacted through the school office.
+Mrs Helen Connett is our school Inclusion Co-ordinator (INCO) and can be contacted through the school office on 01752 775478.

-Mrs Ros Dent is the schools Pastoral Support Worker.
-She works with pupils under the direction of the INCO.
+Mrs Ros Dent is our Pastoral Support Worker who works with pupils under the direction of the INCO.

-Mrs Maria Pellow and Miss Danielle Woolley are the HUT staff who support pupils under the direction of the INCO.
+Miss Danielle Woolley and Mrs Maria Pellow who work in a pastoral support role within the HUT under the direction of the INCO.